Open-defecation-free Nepal: sanitation for health, dignity and development

-The strong foundations resting on effective principles and implemented through joint government, donor, and households’ investments successfully overcame many setbacks: the 2015 earthquake, 2017 and 2019 terai floods, post-constitution political strikes, and country-wide restructuring from a unitary government to a federal system.
+Resting on effective principles and implemented through joint government, donor, and households’ investments, the strong foundations built by the campaign was successful in overcoming many setbacks: the 2015 earthquake, 2017 and 2019 terai flooding, post-constitution political strikes, and country-wide restructuring from a unitary government to a federal system.

-As a result of all these efforts, Nepal has been able to successfully complete its decade-long ODF campaign.
+As a result, Nepal has been able to successfully complete its decade-long ODF campaign.
 SNV Netherlands Development Organisation congratulates the government and people of Nepal on this tremendous achievement!